 Plow drivers will not begin plowing secondary streets until all major arterial roads are cleared.
-The Department divides the Village into three approximately equal sections with a plow truck and operator assigned to a specific section.
+Public Works divides the Village into three approximately equal sections with a plow truck and operator assigned to a specific section.
 Plow truck drivers work together to clear the major arterials, then disburse to their assigned sections.
 Depending on the size and nature of a snow event, it may take 3 to 4 hours after the last snowflake has fallen for snow removal operations to be completed.

 Snow on Driveway Aprons

 No one likes removing snow from the driveway apron only to have the snow plow pass by and push the snow back onto the apron.
 The Village recommends waiting to remove snow from the driveway apron until the roads have been plowed from curb to curb.
 There are over 3,300 driveways in the Village and there is not enough equipment and personnel to clear snow from driveway aprons.
 Please do not push snow from driveways out into the street as this can cause hazardous driving conditions.
 Depositing snow and ice from private premises on any street, alley, sidewalk, parkway, park or public place in the Village is prohibited.

 Please do not pile snow on the parkway near a fire hydrant.
 Keep fire hydrants near your property clear of snow.
 This will assist firefighters in the event of an emergency.

 Although the Village does not have an ordinance mandating that snow be removed from public walks, please be a good neighbor and clear the public sidewalk in front of your property.
 Doing so helps keep Riverside a walkable community.
 Clear sidewalks help ensure students walking to and from our local schools and commuters walking to and from the Metra station have a safe passage.